Collection: Jewellery

 Among the silver pieces a pendant in the form of a fisherman rowing a boat and a bracelet featuring the four land spirits of Iceland.

-To commemorate the 100th anniversary of the Icelandic Goldsmiths’ Association in 2024, the National Gallery of Iceland commissioned the silversmith Óttar Gauti Guðmundsson to reproduce these works as exquisite jewelery, celebrating Icelandic cultural heritage and art history.
+To commemorate the 100th anniversary of the Icelandic Goldsmiths’ Association in 2024, the National Gallery of Iceland commissioned the silversmith Óttar Gauti Guðmundsson to reproduce these works as exquisite jewellery, celebrating Icelandic cultural heritage and art history.

 -